 When your jewellery isn’t being worn, proper storage is essential.
 The ideal storage place is in a cool, dry place, away from direct sunlight and heating vents.
 It is generally best to avoid contact between various pieces by using jewellery boxes and pouches.

 Necklace chains are prone to tangling unless they are laid flat or hung singly, though pearl necklaces and bracelets should be laid flat to avoid stretching out the silk string.
 Secure softer metals in individual pouches to avoid damage from harder metals and diamonds.
+Most damage to jewellery severe enough to require repair comes from wearing jewellery in an unsafe environment.

 The top culprit?
 Gyms.
 Heavy machinery, sports, and yard work also pose a risk to your safety and to your pieces.
 Heat, such as saunas or hot tubs, blow dryers, ranges, and ovens, can bring metal jewellery to temperatures capable of burning you, and can even alter your jewellery’s appearance.